Case Study: Vanessa

 Where We Started

-When we began, Vanessa described their life and emotions as "whirlwinds."
-They were constantly overwhelmed and anxious, unable to follow through on what they wanted.
+When we began, Vanessa described their life as a whirlwind.
+Constantly overwhelmed and anxious, unable to follow through on their own intentions.

 "I have a lot to give," they told me, "but I don't feel like I can receive."

-They grew up in a chaotic family system, and learned at a young age that their feelings weren't welcome, and they needed to manage other people's emotions to stay safe.
+Growing up in a chaotic family system, Vanessa learned early that their feelings weren't welcome — and that managing other people's emotions was how they stayed safe.

 The Work We Did

-First session, I noticed Vanessa kept bouncing up out of their body whenever any difficult feelings came close to surfacing.
-They were constantly anxious and distressed, but never really feeling the emotions beneath the surface.
-We sat with that tension for maybe ten seconds and they dropped in.
+They were chronically anxious and distressed, but never actually feeling what was underneath.
+We sat with that tension for about ten seconds — and they dropped in.
 "I feel present for the first time," they said.

-While substances were their numbing strategy of choice, the real thing they had to get sober from was the archetypal energy they were compulsively playing out in this relationship: The Martyr.
-The one who gives all of themselves, but can’t receive.
+One relationship was the main theater for all of it — a toxic friendship where Vanessa gave everything and received nothing.
+While substances were their numbing strategy of choice, the real thing they had to get sober from was the archetypal role they were compulsively playing: the Martyr.
+The one who gives everything and can't let anything in.

-We began to do movement work to access their anger.
-When they let the anger actually move through their body without inhibition, their protective power came online.
-They felt for the first time that anger wasn't destructive, it was their drive to say “no” and stop abandoning themselves.
+We began doing movement work to let anger actually move through their body — unguarded, without inhibition.
+It was scary for them at first, but as the energy completed, a new feeling came online.
+They felt, maybe for the first time, that anger wasn't destructive.
+It was their drive to stop abandoning themselves.
+Their protective power.

-Once they embodied this, new people quickly showed up in their life that were effortlessly loving and generous to Vanessa.
+Once they embodied that, new people showed up in their life almost immediately — people who were effortlessly loving and generous.
 Literally within a couple weeks.

 How Things Changed